SoftwareAG/adabas-go-api/doc/QUERY.md

 This document describes the search capability of the Go Adabas API.
 The Go API uses one-to-one match of the Adabas capabilities.

-## Search
+## Adabas Search

 Enhanced Adabas API provide search queries based on Adabas queries.
 The search syntax is limited.
+See Adabas documentation.

 Following search queries are possible.

-### Direct search
+## Direct search

 It is possible to search for a special value.
 For example this query will search for the field `PERSONNEL-ID` to be `40003001`.